Mathewclementina/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that creates the directories in the current directory
+A command that list all the files and directories of the current directories